mfazekas/percy-ios/README.md

 [percy.io](percy.io) iOS support gem.
 The gem enables you to visual review your iPhone applications using [percy.io](percy.io) service.

 Insert percySnapshot calls into your UI Test.
-Once the test runs from you continous integration the postprocessors script uploads images to [percy.io](percy.io).
+Once the test runs from you continous integration the postprocessor script uploads images to [percy.io](percy.io).
 If there are pixel changes a human can review image differences from the github pull request.

 ## Architecture

 ![Architecture](images/architecture.png)

-percy-ios is a post processor that processes the derived data of the [UI tests](https://developer.apple.com/videos/play/wwdc2015/406/) introduced in XCode 7.
+percy-ios is a post processor that processes the screenshots generated into derived data of the [UI tests](https://developer.apple.com/videos/play/wwdc2015/406/) introduced in XCode 7.
 The script extract screenshot marked with the the swift/objc percySnapshot helpers you add to UI Tests.
 Unlike percy's HTML mode, rendering is done by xcode UI Tests and we send bitmap images to the server.
 If you execute your UI Tests on different kind of devices in the simulator percy-ios will use (percy.io)[percy.io]-s responsive testing to upload separate images for each device for each test.

 ## Limitations